imazen/repositext-web/content/blog/2013/intro.md

 **To sum up: every organization has unique restrictions and needs, and existing content management systems fail miserably at meeting these needs.**

-Instead of providing yet another content management system, the Cranberry initative aims to provide a toolset to allow organizations to build their own optimized systems and workflows.
+Instead of providing yet another content management system, the TextHive initative aims to provide a toolset to allow organizations to build their own optimized systems and workflows.

 ### The core approach